tradingstrategy-ai/trading-strategy/docs/source/development.rst

 Installation
 ------------

-To install Capitalgram using pip do:
+To install TradingStrategy.ai using pip do:

 .. code-block:: shell